uninstallio/android-sdk/README.md

      } catch (Exception e){
      }
 ```
-####Configure SDK settings in the Your project's AndroidManifest.xml file.
+#### 4.Configure SDK settings in the Your project's AndroidManifest.xml file.

 After adding the JAR into your project, modify your AndroidManifest.xml file as mentioned below: